hgeorge82/Basic_Onshape_CAD/README.md

 ## AxleCollarBearings

 ### Description
-Adding the holeon the collar is confusing.

 ### Evidence

 ### Image

 ### Reflection
+Adding the hole on the collar is confusing.
 ---